muthuraj57/roomColumnFieldGenerator/README.md

 Inspired from [RealmFieldNamesHelper](https://github.com/cmelchior/realmfieldnameshelper)

+### Update
+This library doesn't work with clean build, sadly.
+Will try to fix and make it work when I have time.
+May be you can help me out? https://stackoverflow.com/questions/55995947/how-to-make-my-custom-annotation-processor-for-room-entities-run-before-room-ann

 ## What does it do?
 This is an annotation processor which detects all Room Entites and generates a Kotlin class for each Entity with fields representing Column names.
 For example, for the following Entity,